Quick Summary

 Similarly, brick platforms have been discovered in the southern part of Kalibangan.
 These granaries stored grains collected as revenue and for emergencies.
 A large drain with a corbelled roof cuts through the edge of the granary, indicating that the drain was built after the granary itself.
 The drain is more than 6 ft in depth.

-Among archaeologists, the Indus Civilization is widely known for its urban culture and town planning.
+The Indus Civilization is widely known among archaeologists for its urban culture and town planning.
 The town planning of Indus Valley Civilization showcases the profound knowledge of the Indus Valley people.

 Information furnished by the excavations inferred that the upper and lower towns of the Indus Valley Civilization were well-organized.
 However, organized cities are not the only feature of town planning.
 There was evidence that contributed to the existence of the defensive measures in town planning.

-The town planning of Indus Valley Civilization protected the civilization from both natural disasters and military conflicts.
-The mountains located in the north and the desert located in the west acted as a natural barrier to civilization.
+The town planning of the Indus Valley Civilization protected the civilization from natural disasters and military conflicts.
+The mountains in the north and the desert in the west acted as natural barriers to civilization.

-The houses, being made of burnt bricks, were protected from floods.
-They built massive walls around the city to ensure urban security throughout the town planning of Indus Valley civilization.
-These features make the bronze age Indus Valley civilisation even more special and advanced for its time.
+The houses, made of burnt bricks, were protected from floods.
+Massive walls around the city ensured urban security throughout the town planning of the Indus Valley civilization.
+These features make the Bronze Age Indus Valley civilisation even more special and advanced for its time.

 The discovery of the cities Harappa and Mohenjo-Daro enhanced the excavation of the Indus Valley Civilization.
 The ruins of these cities provide evidence of Indus Valley Civilization houses and drainage systems such as the channels, brick culverts, and storeys of houses.

-The evidence of urban settlements and civilization construction has astonished archaeologists worldwide.
-Further, these cities were well-known for their multi-tiered settlements such as houses and buildings with more than 2 storeys.
+Archaeologists worldwide have been astonished by the evidence of urban settlements and civilization construction.
+These cities were well-known for their multi-tiered settlements, such as houses and buildings with more than two storeys.

-By looking at the Indus Civilization map, we can find that many of the cities of the Indus Civilization are in modern-day India, Pakistan, and Afghanistan.
-Considered the most widespread civilization among the four earliest civilizations, the town planning of Indus Valley Civilization stands out.
+The Indus Civilization map shows that many of its cities are in modern-day India, Pakistan, and Afghanistan.
+Considered the most widespread civilization among the four earliest civilizations, the town planning of the Indus Valley Civilization stands out.

 As per the Indus civilization map, The civilization lengthened from Pakistan in the west to Uttar Pradesh in the east.
 Similarly, it expanded from Afghanistan in the north to Gujarat in the south.
 The states of Punjab, Gujarat, Haryana, Jammu Kashmir, and Uttar Pradesh in India host the cities of the Indus Valley Civilization.
 Likewise, the ‘Harappa’ and ‘Mohenjo-daro’ are located in the Sindh region of Pakistan.
-Additionally, the cities of the Indus Valley civilisation situated in Afghanistan are Shortugai and Mundigak.
-The Rakhigarhi, the largest settlement of the Harappan site, is a key archaeological site that is located in the Indian State of Haryana.
+Additionally, the Indus Valley civilization cities in Afghanistan are Shortugai and Mundigak.
+The Rakhigarhi, the largest settlement of the Harappan site, is a key archaeological site located in the Indian State of Haryana.

-The Indus Valley Civilisation people had massively great skills in the field of arts and crafts.
-They made extremely realistic human and animal figures.
-The artefacts of town planning of Indus Valley Civilization became apparent during the second half of the third millennium, known as the Bronze Age.
+The Indus Valley Civilisation people had massively great skills in arts and crafts.
+They made highly realistic human and animal figures.
+The artifacts of town planning of the Indus Valley Civilization became apparent during the second half of the third millennium, known as the Bronze Age.

-Archaeologists document the artefacts they find using pictures with names from the Indus Valley Civilization.
-The artefacts include seals, pottery, sculptures, ornaments, and terracotta figures made by the people of the civilization.
+Archaeologists document the artifacts they find using pictures with names from the Indus Valley Civilization.
+The artifacts include seals, pottery, sculptures, ornaments, and terracotta figures made by the people of the civilization.

-How people made these artefacts establishes a connection to the daily life and culture of the Harappa Civilization.
-We use the Indus Valley Civilization pictures with names to identify the found artefacts in the future.
+How people made these artifacts establishes a connection to the daily life and culture of the Harappa Civilization.
+In the future, we will use pictures of the Indus Valley Civilization with names to identify the found artifacts.

-At the Rakhigarhi archaeological site, researchers discovered a jewellery-making factory, for instance.
-This shows that the people wore complex gold jewellery in their daily lives, and they also used metal and terracotta decorations in their houses.
+Researchers discovered a jewellery-making factory at the Rakhigarhi archaeological site, for instance.
+This shows that the people wore complex gold jewellery in their daily lives and used metal and terracotta decorations in their houses.

-The Indus Valley Civilization (3300-1300 BCE) astounded archaeologists with their remarkably advanced urban and town planning of Indus Valley civilization.
+The Indus Valley Civilization (3300-1300 BCE) astounded archaeologists with its remarkably advanced urban and town planning of Indus Valley civilization.
 Here’s a glimpse into their sophisticated approach:

 The town planning of Indus Valley Civilization is an important topic in the UPSC IAS exam.
 This topic covers the prominent part of the art & culture subject in the General Studies Paper-1 syllabus.
 It also covers a significant part of the UPSC Prelims Syllabus – General Studies Paper-1.